RobertCarrUTA/C-Multithreaded-Substring-Search/README.md

 ## Compile Instructions
 These compile instructions are for a Ubuntu Operating System
-* compile: gcc -pthread -o substring substring.c
+* compile: gcc -pthread -o substring substring.c -lm
-* compile with extra warnings: gcc -Wall -pthread -o substring substring.c
+* compile with extra warnings: gcc -Wall -pthread -o substring substring.c -lm
 * run: ./substring hamlet.txt
   * A filename in the current directory can be substituted for hamlet.txt when running.
 However, it must meet [the requirements for using your own text file](#requirements-for-using-your-own-textfile)